someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 -Then press "ctrl + c", you should see "active (running)" in green text.

-<<<apache2 install>>>

-2.1  (Do you want to continue?
-[Y/n] enter "y")

-2.2 systemctl start apache2 (enter the root user password, in this case its mine) check 167.114.55.93 for apache2 home page
+-Check 167.114.55.93 for apache2 home page

-2.3 systemctl enable apache2 (enter the root user password, in this case its mine) do I need this?

-2.4  (ctrl + c, to stop status)

 ## Step 2 - mySQL install

+Copy & paste the code below:

 ```
 sudo apt-get install mysql-server